vudangRVC/meta-renesas-sst/meta-rzg2l/docs/recipes-docs/rzpi-docs/files/README.md

 root@rzpi:~# dpkg -i <package.deb>
 ```

-After installing a package using `dpkg`, you may need to resolve any dependency issues.
-Use the following command:
+After installing a package using dpkg, if you need to resolve dependency issues, use the following command:

 ```
 root@rzpi:~# apt-get install -f
 ```